airr-community/ogrdb/scripts/readme.md

 ([example](https://github.com/airr-community/ogre/raw/master/static/docs/example_ogrdb_genotype_report.pdf)).
 You can use the file and report to assess the quality of any inferred genotype, even if you don't wish to submit it to OGRDB.

-At present the script supports VH, VK, VL and JH, JK, JL gene submissions.
+At present the script supports VH, VK, VL and JH, JK, JL gene inferences.
 It will be extended to support other genes as IARCs start to accept them.

 The use of the script with specific inference tools is described at the end of this file.